 According to Raffi, computer vision is “still in its infancy”, but it is already enabling the kind of personalised and targeted advertising that brick-and-mortar businesses have – so far, been unable to achieve in-store.
 It requires the use of an AI-enabled camera above every screen, and, in the case of the meldCX solution, specifically an edge AI camera, so that kilobytes as opposed to terabytes of data can be collected.
 This enables visual data to be gathered from, as Raffi explains “every second of every frame of local footage”.

 The data is then uploaded to the cloud, where it’s analysed to understand generic traits and patterns of behaviour that can be attributed to different customer/employee/visitor types.
 The point is, if you can understand general persona traits and behaviours, then you can use the AI cameras to recognise the signs that make people more likely to take the actions you want.
-A business is then in a good position to use their digital signage systems to trigger more targeted advertising, every time the AI camera detects these signs.
+A business is then in a good position to use their Digital Signage systems to trigger more targeted advertising, every time the AI camera detects these signs.
 It’s a way of highlighting call to action (CTA) opportunities, optimising the on-screen content for persona types who are most likely to be tempted by the propositions on offer.
 According to Raffi, it’s the first step towards making brick-and-mortar customer/visitor experiences more comparable to those online.

 When you shop with online retailers, Raffi says, they have collated “enough data on you to help personalise your shopping experience and develop customised recommendations for you”.
 This considerably improves your brand experience with them, and often, tempts you to spend more money and/or time on their platforms.

 “You literally get”, Raffi insists, “passing moments, where somebody moves their head and takes a look.”
-This kind of responsive, personalised digital signage helps you make the most of such small windows of time.
+This kind of responsive, personalised Digital Signage helps you make the most of such small windows of time.
 Take a grocery store user case scenario as an example.
 Pre-specified target personas, like adults with small children could, for example, be automatically shown the latest toys and child-friendly meals and sweets.
 Alternatively, if a man with a specific brand of beanie hat is detected by the camera, then other menswear accessories, such as scarves from the same brand could be triggered to appear on any nearby screen.
 It’s an effective way of helping to support cross-selling opportunities.

-How to use AI with digital signage software
+How to use AI with Digital Signage software

 Content management systems (CMS), such as Signagelive offer the means for targeted content to be displayed automatically on-screen.
 Integrated with meldCX, such platforms, with their web trigger capability, can be used alongside compatible solutions, like Nexmosphere to ensure that exactly the right content is displayed for different types of customers/employees/visitors.